Ta'lab

 Ta'lab (𐩩𐩱𐩡𐩨) was a god worshipped in ancient Yemen, particularly by Sumʿay tribes.
 Ta'lab was the moon god and also a protector of pastures.
-Ta'lab means goat, as well as it is one of the holy animals for southern Arabs.
-His oracle was consulted for advice.
+The name Ta'lab means “goat”, an animal that was considered sacred by southern Arabs.
+Ta'lab’s oracle was consulted for advice.
 A shrine dedicated to him existed in Jabal Riyam in north Sana'a.